-Other highlights include Juliette in Roméo et Juliette and Anne in Sondheim’s A Little Night Music, both for Hawaii Opera Theatre; Rosina in Il barbiere di Siviglia with Portland SummerFest; The Controller in Jonathan Dove’s Flight, Adina in L’elisir d’amore, Giulietta in I Capuleti e i Montecchi, and Erisbe in Cavalli’s Ormindo, all with Pittsburgh Opera as a resident artist; the Accuser in the world premiere of Bright Sheng’s Madame Mao as an apprentice artist with Santa Fe Opera; Belinda in Dido and Aeneas and Amor in Orfeo ed Euridice with Bel Canto Northwest Festival.
+Other highlights include the Queen of the Night with Spoleto Festival USA, Cincinnati, Santa Fe and Pittsburgh operas, and Opera Ontario; Zerbinetta with Tanglewood Music Festival; Cunegonde with Toledo Opera; Gilda in Rigoletto with San Antonio Opera; Rosina with Portland SummerFest; Gretel in Hänsel und Gretelwith Syracuse Opera; Blondchen in Die Entführung aus dem Serail, Juliette in Roméo et Juliette, and Anne in Sondheim’s A Little Night Music, all with Hawaii Opera Theatre; The Controller in Jonathan Dove’s Flight, Adina in L’elisir d’amore, Giulietta in I Capuleti e i Montecchi, and Erisbe in Cavalli’s Ormindo, all with Pittsburgh Opera (as a resident artist); the Accuser in Bright Sheng’s world premiere of Madame Mao as an apprentice artist with Santa Fe Opera; and Amor in Orfeo ed Euridice with Bel Canto Northwest Festival.
+With the National Philharmonic she has sung as soloist in Brahms’ Requiem, Orff’s Carmina Burana, Makris’ Symphony for Soprano and Strings, and Vivaldi’s Gloria.
 She also appeared in recital, making her European debut, at the Bach to Bartók Festival in Imola, Italy.

-03/2013 - PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS.
+06/2015 - PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS.

 MODIFIED VERSIONS MUST BE APPROVED BY BARRETT VANTAGE ARTISTS.